 You have to be living under a rock if you have not heard about the marvels of Kerala until now.
 It is not without reason that they call it ‘God’s own country’; the Kerala state deserves that name.
-With beaches comparable to heaven and lush green meadows, you cannot help but keep your camera in hand at all times just not to miss clicking even a single scenery.
-From the last many years, the state has never failed to captivate the tourists.
+With beaches comparable to heaven and lush green meadows, it has great places for couples, you cannot help but

 The beaches are mesmeric

 Although it is needless to state, every article about Kerala is incomplete without the mention of its pristine beaches.
 The crystal clear sea water and the impeccable beaches leave the visitors mesmerized throughout their journey.
 Just to mention a few beaches, you must visit Kovalam, Varkala, Payyambalam, and Kappad beaches.

 Any region becomes famous not because of its tourist attractions, but because of the conduct of its people.
 People who have lived in various countries around the world swear by the hospitality of Kerala-ites.
 The people are generous by heart, polite in their way of talking, and know where they need to give space to the tourists.
 When you are there in Kerala relying on the locals for any kind of assistance, even the complete strangers will come to help without seeking any benefit in return.